 Public Schools:

 1. How is your public school ranked?
-Do you have the option of sending your child to a school other than the one for which you are zoned?
+Can you send your child to a school other than the one for which you are zoned?
 If so, how is that school ranked?
 In my opinion, this is not the be-all-end-all information you need.
 I would not change my decision based on a school ranking of 8 vs. 9 out of 10.
-However, it can be a small indicator of the overall health of the school.
+However, it can be a small indicator of the school’s overall health.

-2. How do parents with children currently at the school feel about their experience with the school?
-Keep in mind that you’re not getting totally objective information here.
-It’s human nature to defend the choices we’ve made, so unless a parent is extremely disgruntled, they will likely be enthusiastic.
+2. How do parents with children currently enrolled at your districted school feel about their experience there?
+Keep in mind that you’re not getting 100% objective information here.
+It’s human nature to defend the choices we’ve made, so unless a parent is highly disgruntled, they will likely be enthusiastic.
 That’s OK, though.
 You should get a good feel for how engaging the school is for parents and the opportunities they have to be involved in their children’s education.

 4. How do we really feel about the diversity in our public school?
-I’m not talking about racial or socio-economic diversity.
+I’m not talking about racial or socioeconomic diversity.
 I’m talking about parenting diversity.
-Some parents are fine with their young kids singing along with the pop star of the moment; some really, really aren’t.
-Some parents pack organic lunches full of healthful food; others really, really don’t.
+Some parents are fine with their young kids singing along with the pop star of the moment; some aren’t.
+Some parents pack organic lunches full of healthful food; others don’t.
 Some young kids get to the theater to see the latest and greatest superhero movie; others won’t see anything beyond an occasional rated G flick until they’re much older.

 I’m not advocating for either side and as a parent, I feel differently about a 10-year-old than a 5-year-old.
 I just want to make sure someone has told you that it’s OK if you want to preserve your 4-year-old’s innocence a little longer.
-Likewise, it’s OK if you believe that they need to be exposed to a wide variety of influences.
+Likewise, it’s OK if you believe they need to be exposed to various influences.
 It’s just something to consider!

 Our next article will cover the information you need to gather about private schools.